spodell/Darkhorse2/README.txt

                 tend to increase false positive HGT predictions for query sets with abundant database relatives.

-            -n  <minimum number lineage terms> [default = 3] Sets the minimum number of lineage terms required for a match to be included in the taxonomy determination.
+            -n  <minimum number lineage terms> [default = 1] Sets the minimum number of lineage terms required for a match to be included in the taxonomy determination.
 For horizontal gene transfer studies, setting this value lower than 3 is not recommended, because it may cause matches with poorly characterized taxonomy to obscure more informative matches.
+However, the default value of 1 may work better if the query itself is from a poorly-characterized, novel taxonomic group.
 		For metagenomic studies, users willing to accept reduced specificity may want to try lowering this value to boost sensitivity.

      C. Supplementing a previously installed MySQL database